 Animal welfare at slaughter

 Under EU regulations, food business operators are responsible for animal welfare and food safety in slaughterhouses.
-They must meet legislative requirements for slaughterhouse design, layout and equipment, and their slaughterers must be competent, appropriately trained, and licensed to slaughter all species presented to them.
+They must meet legislative requirements for slaughterhouse design, layout and equipment, and their slaughterers must be competent, appropriately trained, and licensed to handle and slaughter all species presented to them.
 Operators are also responsible for ensuring animal needs are met and for the welfare of animals in their care.

 Legislation on animal slaughter